baharmon/baharmon.github.io/_pages/cartography-in-qgis.md

 In the project menu, select properties.
 In the properties dialog, select the CRS tab and search for the `The_World_From_Space` projection.
-Copy the well known text (WKT) definition for this projection.
+Copy the PROJ definition for this projection.
 You will use it to make a custom projection in the next step.